 - MCDB 527 Molecular Biology: This course is a graduate section of MCDB 427.
 It covers all aspects of molecular biology to establish the core foundational education in MCDB.
 It also emphasizes appropriate experimental design, strategies, and it aims to help students learn to effectively read and critically evaluate research papers.
-Course topics will be tested in the Preliminary Checkpoint #1 exam at the end of the first year. - ONE of the following cognate courses: Biological Chemistry 550 (Protein Structure), Cell and Developmental Biology 530 (Cell Biology), Human Genetics 541 (Gene Structure), or Neuroscience 611(Neuropharmacology), 612 (Neural development), and/or 613 (Circuits/Comp NS), (1 credit each) are examples of cognate courses.
-This fulfills the 3 additional cognate credits needed to advance to candidacy. - MCDB 800: Weekly Department Seminars.
-This one-hour seminar series includes speakers from other institutions and helps students broaden their understanding of MCDB research.
+Course topics will be tested in the Preliminary Checkpoint #1 exam at the end of the first year. - Cognates: ONE 3-credit course: Biological Chemistry 550 (Protein Structure), Cell and Developmental Biology 530 (Cell Biology), or Human Genetics 541 (Gene Structure).
+Or Neuroscience 611 (Neuropharmacology), 612 (Neural development), and/or 613 (Circuits/Comp NS), (1 credit each for a total of 3 credits.)
+These are examples of cognate courses that fulfill the 3 additional cognate credits needed to advance to candidacy. - MCDB 800: Weekly Department Seminars.
+Onehour seminars include speakers from other institutions and help students broaden their understanding of MCDB research.
 Attendance is mandatory for all first-year students and highly recommended for second year students.
-Attendance is kept to verify compliance and for grade assignment. - Research Rotation: Students will complete one (full) or two (half) research rotations in the Fall term.
+Attendance is kept to verify compliance and for grade assignment. - Research Rotation\: Students will complete one (full) or two (half) research rotations in the Fall term.
 Students are required to rotate in labs where the PI has an appointment in MCDB.
-Students cannot rotate in labs where the PI does not have an MCDB appointment.
-If students wish to rotate in labs outside of MCDB the student would need to change to a different graduate program.
-Rotation requirements waived for students admitted directly into a particular MCDB lab. - Research Responsibility Course: MCDB students and MCDB primary PIBS students will take PIBS 503, which covers issues in research ethics.
+If students wish to rotate in labs outside of MCDB the students would need to change to a different graduate program. \Rotation requirements waived for students admitted directly into a particular MCDB lab. - Research Responsibility Course: MCDB students and MCDB primary PIBS students will take PIBS 503, which covers issues in research ethics.
 PIBS 503 is a one-credit course and counts towards the requirement for four cognate credits.